13 Surprising (and Slightly Scary) Facts About Air Garbage

 Dust mites are lurking

 There should be a horror movie about dust mites because they’re a scary enough premise on their own.
 Dust mites are tiny (invisible to the eye) insects that live in household dust.
 They contribute to mess and allergens that make your indoor air quality unhealthy.
-The good thing is that there are things you can do to get rid of dust mites including regularly washing bedding and using a HEPA air purifier to catch airborne dust.
+The good thing is that there are things you can do to get rid of dust mites including regularly washing bedding and using an air purifier to catch airborne dust.

 We breathe each other’s air

 We do breathe each other’s air making it important to protect and clean our air so we’re not constantly spreading airborne viruses.
 “The more we are conscious of the air, the more purposeful we will be about protecting it.
 In a typical shared indoor space, 1–5% of the air you breathe has recently been exhaled by someone else.
 Imagine if every meal you ate included food previously chewed by someone else.”
-This quote is shocking (and a little gross) but gets a great point across proving we need to clean our indoor air.
+This quote is shocking (and a little gross) but gets a great point across proving why we need to clean our indoor air.

 You can mitigate the spread of airborne viruses with air purifiers